Alex4913/TerraMotus/README.md

 number of triangles drawn.

 __VBO's__

 Now comes the real improvement!
 Using OpenGL, I was able to use Vertex Buffered Objects and send them to the graphics card for incredible speed improvements.
-This howver is a tradeoff for space as I now have to generate the very large and memory intensive arrays.
+This howver is a tradeoff for space as I now have to generate the very large and memory intensive arrays required to index and display the mesh of data.

+And, so even after the search for a better triangle patterm, I still ended up with this:

 ![Efficiency!](https://github.com/Alex4913/TerraMotus/blob/master/media/images/tri-boxes.png?raw=true)